perrybutler/id3taglibrary/README.md

 ```
 Reading next chunk of 10000 bytes...
-Detected sync byte at array index 10 with a value of 11111111111110111110000001100100 or an ASCII value of ÿûàd
+Detected MPEG header frame sync byte at array index 10 with a binary value of 11111111111110111110000001100100 or an ASCII value of ÿûàd or decoded values of BR: 320000 SR: 44100
-Detected sync byte at array index 1054 with a value of 11111111111110111110000001100100 or an ASCII value of ÿûàd
+Detected MPEG header frame sync byte at array index 1054 with a binary value of 11111111111110111110000001100100 or an ASCII value of ÿûàd or decoded values of BR: 320000 SR: 44100
-Detected sync byte at array index 2098 with a value of 11111111111110111110001001100100 or an ASCII value of ÿûâd
+Detected MPEG header frame sync byte at array index 2098 with a binary value of 11111111111110111110001001100100 or an ASCII value of ÿûâd or decoded values of BR: 320000 SR: 44100
-Detected sync byte at array index 3143 with a value of 11111111111110111110001001100100 or an ASCII value of ÿûâd
+Detected MPEG header frame sync byte at array index 3143 with a binary value of 11111111111110111110001001100100 or an ASCII value of ÿûâd or decoded values of BR: 320000 SR: 44100
-Detected sync byte at array index 4188 with a value of 11111111111110111110001001100100 or an ASCII value of ÿûâd
+Detected MPEG header frame sync byte at array index 4188 with a binary value of 11111111111110111110001001100100 or an ASCII value of ÿûâd or decoded values of BR: 320000 SR: 44100
-Detected sync byte at array index 5233 with a value of 11111111111110111110001001100100 or an ASCII value of ÿûâd
+Detected MPEG header frame sync byte at array index 5233 with a binary value of 11111111111110111110001001100100 or an ASCII value of ÿûâd or decoded values of BR: 320000 SR: 44100
-Detected sync byte at array index 6278 with a value of 11111111111110111110001001100100 or an ASCII value of ÿûâd
+Detected MPEG header frame sync byte at array index 6278 with a binary value of 11111111111110111110001001100100 or an ASCII value of ÿûâd or decoded values of BR: 320000 SR: 44100
-Detected sync byte at array index 7323 with a value of 11111111111110111110001001100100 or an ASCII value of ÿûâd
+Detected MPEG header frame sync byte at array index 7323 with a binary value of 11111111111110111110001001100100 or an ASCII value of ÿûâd or decoded values of BR: 320000 SR: 44100
-Detected sync byte at array index 8368 with a value of 11111111111110111110001001100100 or an ASCII value of ÿûâd
+Detected MPEG header frame sync byte at array index 8368 with a binary value of 11111111111110111110001001100100 or an ASCII value of ÿûâd or decoded values of BR: 320000 SR: 44100
-Detected sync byte at array index 9413 with a value of 11111111111110111110001001100100 or an ASCII value of ÿûâd
+Detected MPEG header frame sync byte at array index 9413 with a binary value of 11111111111110111110001001100100 or an ASCII value of ÿûâd or decoded values of BR: 320000 SR: 44100
 ```

 If you count the gap between each index in the data above, you will notice it's always 1044 or 1045.
-This value happens to be the MPEG frame size.
-The results above are equivalent to the same mp3 file when viewed in Windows Media ASF View 9 Series.
+This value happens to be the MPEG frame size for each frame.
+The results above are equivalent to the same mp3 file when viewed in Windows Media ASF View 9 Series, a tool for verifying the integrity of media files to ensure they conform and are compatible with Microsoft's ASF specs.

-Now the binary values above can be easily parsed according to the unofficial MPEG spec [[1]](#references) to give us the bitrate, sampling rate, etc. on a per-frame basis.
+The binary values above can easily be parsed according to the unofficial MPEG spec [[1]](#references) to give us the bitrate, sampling rate, etc. on a per-frame basis.
 VBRI, XING and LAME header parsing should be implemented to support VBR streams.

 **Auto-tag & auto-fix**